scrum101/scrum101.github.io/tips_for_scrum.md

-#Tips for running your scrum process
+# Tips for running your scrum process and motivating your team

 This page contains a list of tips which cover both team motivation and running the scrum process

-##Team motivation
+## Team motivation

 [Vision vs mission statement - what's the difference? and when to use them](visionvmission.md)